aloxe/huwindty/src/pages/documentation/rss.md

 You can use [different date format](https://www.11ty.dev/docs/dates/) but I recommand using a simple `YYYY-MM-DD` everywhere.
 The date is then converted to a format accepted by RSS readers thanks to the `dateToRfc3339` nunjuncks filter.

-If you update the a post and change the `date` in the front matter, the feed will be updated accordingly and the post will rise up on top of your feed.{.note}
+If you update a post and change the `date` in the front matter, the feed will be updated accordingly and the post will rise up in your feed.{.note}